NeuRoNeLab/neurone-lab-website/index.md

 {% capture text %}

-We are currently recruiting to build our team.
-We are looking for people at all levels, and very keen to have diverse expertise and perspectives.
+We are a small interdisciplinary team and are currently expanding our international presence and collaborations.
+We welcome collaboration withs people from a wide range of backgrounds in mathematics, computation, and biological sciences.

 {%
   include button.html